For Immediate Release

 ECA-Press@state.gov

-Washington, DC, April 25, 2023 Today, the Stevens Initiative announced its partnership with 15 schools, higher education institutions, and nonprofit organizations in its ongoing effort to give young people virtual exchange opportunities during their formative years.
-These new grantees collectively represent a diverse set of programming that will explore topics such as STEM, the UN Sustainable Development Goals, and pressing global and societal issues, all with inclusivity at the forefront.
+Washington, DC, April 25, 2023 – Today, the Stevens Initiative announced its partnership with 15 schools, higher education institutions, and nonprofit organizations in its ongoing effort to give young people virtual exchange opportunities during their formative years.

-Young people across the United States and the Middle East and North Africa (MENA) region will gain exposure to cross-cultural settings, take on new perspectives, work collaboratively on projects and in dialogue, and build upon digital literacy skills – which will equip them with the tools they need to excel in a changing and interconnected world.
+Young people across the United States and the Middle East and North Africa (MENA) region will take on new perspectives, work collaboratively on projects and in dialogue, and build upon digital literacy skills – which will equip them with the tools they need to excel in a changing and digitally evolving world.
 Two of these programs reach young people preparing to be educators, which can one day lead them to implementing virtual exchange in their own classrooms, thereby reaching even more young people around the world.

 The 2023 Stevens Initiative Grantees, which will reach around 20,000 young people across the U.S. and the MENA region, include:

-• iEARN-USA’s Storytelling for Social Change builds global leaders by engaging Algerian, Tunisian, and American youth in global collaboration to tell stories about real world issues in their local communities.
+- iEARN-USA’s Storytelling for Change builds global leaders by engaging Algerian, Tunisian, and American youth in global collaboration to tell stories about real world issues in their local communities.

-• Soliya’s Connect Program, in partnership with colleges and universities in the United States and in the Middle East and North Africa, brings together students for four-to-eight weeks to discuss potentially divisive current global events and issues in the presence of facilitators trained in dialogue and conflict resolution.
+- Soliya’s Connect Program, in partnership with colleges and universities in the United States and in the Middle East and North Africa, brings together students for four-to-eight weeks to discuss current global events and issues in the presence of facilitators trained in dialogue and conflict resolution.

-The Stevens Initiative is an international leader in virtual exchange, which brings young people from diverse places together to collaborate and connect through everyday technology.
-Created in 2015 as a lasting tribute to Ambassador J. Christopher Stevens, the Initiative invests in virtual exchange programs; shares research, resources, and promising practices to improve impact; and advocates for broader adoption.
+The Stevens Initiative, a program of the Aspen Institute, is an international leader in virtual exchange, which brings young people from different places together for dialogue and discovery through everyday technology.
+Created in 2015 as a lasting tribute to Ambassador J. Christopher Stevens, the Initiative is building a better tomorrow by preparing rising generations of leaders and advancing the field of virtual exchange.

 The 2023 Stevens Initiative Grantees are supported by the J. Christopher Stevens Virtual Exchange Initiative (JCSVEI).
 JCSVEI is a U.S. Department of State’s Bureau of Educational and Cultural Affairs program administered by the Aspen Institute.